pharo-ide/ClassAnnotation/README.md

 ```
 All annotations are cached in the Registry class variable.
 It is cheap to query them.

-Also there is set of messages to query all attached annotation from given class:
+There is set of messages to query all attached annotation from given class:
 ```Smalltalk
 MyClass metaAnnotations
 MyClass metaAnnotationsDo: [:each | each logCr]